jetpack-labs/chrome-tailor/README.md

 ## Usage

-To try a Google Chrome extension's source on Firefox Nightly, run this command:
+To try a Google Chrome extension's source on Firefox Nightly, run this command from the same folder as the manifest.json file is:

     chrome-tailor run -b nightly